...

 Step 1: Selection of Workholding Device

-The first step in the workholding setup process is selecting the appropriate workholding device.
+The first step in the workholding setup process is selecting the appropriate CNC workholding fixtures for the specific machining operation.
 The selection depends on various factors, including the size and shape of the workpiece, the machining operation to be performed, and the required level of precision.

 Vise and accessories

-Vises are commonly used for holding workpieces with flat surfaces, while chucks are used for holding round or cylindrical workpieces.
+Vises are commonly used for holding workpieces of various geometries, including flat, round, or irregular surfaces, while chucks are used for holding round or cylindrical workpieces.
 Clamps are suitable for workpieces that require pressure on their surfaces, whereas fixtures and jigs are custom-made for specific workpieces or operations.

 Step 2: Alignment and Orientation